 Reason #7: I’m all about exploring good restaurants and trying local foods.

-I’ve noticed that many backpackers I know (at least from where I am from) choose to save money by not eating proper food during their trip to save money, such as eating instant noodles.
+I’ve noticed that many backpackers I know (at least from where I am from) choose to save money by not eating proper food during their trip, such as eating instant noodles.
 Okay, nothing’s wrong with that.
 Whatever works for them.
 As for me, I have a different approach.
 When I travel, I prefer to fully experience the local food culture and enjoy authentic dishes.
 I’m not a fan of bringing food from home or having the kind of food I can find in my home country to cut costs.
 Instead, I believe in treating myself to tasty meals and dining at good restaurants when I travel.

 I am also quite picky with food, and I tend to avoid street foods because of my sensitive stomach.
 Taking care of my health is important to me when I travel, so eating quality food is a priority.

-There you have it, my top 6 reasons why backpacking isn’t my thing.
+There you have it—my top 6 reasons why backpacking isn’t my thing.
 Some of my friends label me a “backpacker,” but to be honest, I don’t really fancy it.
 I like to do things my own way when I explore the world, which, based on what I’ve mentioned above, obviously is not the same as backpacking.

-After all, traveling is a personal journey, and we all have our own preferences and ways of doing things.
+After all, travelling is a personal journey, and we all have our own preferences and ways of doing things.
 Let’s break free from generalizations and stop assuming that everyone travels the same way.
 It can be confusing for those who aren’t familiar with the term and the many different ways people go on their adventures.

 There’s no right or wrong way to travel.
 It’s all about finding what makes you happy and brings you joy.
 Whether you enjoy the comforts of a fancy hotel or the excitement of camping under the stars, the beauty of travel lies in the freedom to choose what suits you best.